Audio4Linux/gst-plugin-jamesdsp/README.md

 # JamesDSP for Linux
-This is very experimental and obviously work in progress.
-Currently analog modelling, bass boost, bs2b, limiter, compression, reverbation and the stereo widener is implemented, and the plugin might produce crackling output if the samplerate is set incorrectly.
 ###### (OpenSource Version)
+This is experimental and obviously work in progress.
+Currently everything (analog modelling, bass boost, bs2b, VDC/DDCs, limiter, compression, reverbation and the stereo widener), except the convolver is implemented, and the plugin might produce crackling output if the samplerate is set incorrectly.

+__This is the repo of the gst-plugin.
+You might want to visit the [main repository](https://github.com/ThePBone/JDSP4Linux)__

 ## Workarounds
 ### Fix crackling/choppy sound